Why it’s important for tour operators to have control over their content

 We have talked a lot about websites and social media, and the importance of taking control of content on these platforms, but what’s really going to sell a product to a traveller is a beautiful, inspirational itinerary.
 All of these ideas of choosing striking original imagery matched with unique text can be perfectly bundled into an attention grabbing itinerary that ticks all of the boxes for gaining traveller trust.

 Starting out as tour operators ourselves, we are all too aware of the common challenge that plagues businesses when it comes to itinerary creation: a lack of personalisation and control of content.
-Although this is the general word on the street, tour operators have now been given the flexibility to customise supplier content and photos on itineraries with the help of comprehensive itinerary builder software such as Minim.
+Although this is the general word on the street, tour operators have now been given the flexibility to customise supplier content and photos on itineraries with the help of comprehensive itinerary builder software such as Tourwriter.

 Where tour operators were once constricted by the inclusion of standardised content that was sometimes neither applicable or appropriate for a specific travellers, one of a kind itineraries can see them stand out in a crowded marketplace.
 Travellers in today’s world are going to be wowed and trusting of companies that go the extra mile to cater to their needs and communicate this on an outstanding itinerary.
 Each traveller wants to feel valued, unique and like the itinerary was handpicked and crafted, just for them.
 The idea of trust will build naturally if a tour operator is willing to go the extra mile and show that they care.